antmicro/kenning-zephyr-runtime/README.md

 ## Adding support for more boards

-Adapting `kenning-zephyr-runtime` for new boards is pretty straightforward.
+Adapting `kenning-zephyr-runtime` for new boards is straightforward.
-In general, as long as the underlying runtime implementation supports a given board without additional configuration, the process of adapting the application for new board boils down to picking an UART for communication with the Kenning application running on host.
+As long as the underlying runtime implementation supports a given board without additional configuration, the process of adapting the application for new board boils down to picking an UART for communication with the Kenning application running on host.
 Such UART is expected to be aliased `kcomms` in the application.

 The alias can be set in the overlay file under `app/boards/<board_name>.overlay`, where `<board_name>` is the name of the board in Zephyr, passed in `--board` flag in `west build`: